Morganplant/Crowd-Detection-System-Docs/Report/Conclusions - Section.md

 In this approach I envisioned the system utilise the existing Wi-Fi infrastructure to map out the devices connected to the Wi-Fi, due to the nature of a campus location, **<mark style="background: #FFB86CA6;">most</mark>** people would be connected to the campus Wi-Fi, and so could be crowd data can be gathered.
 I initially wanted the system to scan the network, discover the topology of the network and then utilising that topology, generate crowd density data for each individual Wireless Access Point (WAP) on the network for each WAP I would be able to generate the crowd density, correlate that to the real-world location and display that information to users.
 #### Unknowable Topology
 The Discovery that discovering / mapping topology as a "user device" was impossible, posed a significant challenge.
 In response, I reconsidered the initial IoT device approach, as well as an approach that utilised an exported topology to remove this challenge entirely.
-I noted that routers and other "management devices" had the network topology, I learned in some cases you can export the network topology. #insert-reference And So I continued with the approach using an exported topology and supplementing that data with a scanning system
+I noted that routers and other "management devices" had the network topology, I learned in some cases you can export the network topology. #insert-reference And So I continued with the approach using an exported topology and supplementing that data with a scanning system.

 ### Why was it difficult
 ##### How did you overcome these difficulties